-Qazvin is believed to be founded by the Sassanid king Shapur II (r.
+Qazvin city is believed to be founded in the Sasanian Empire era, by king Shapur II (r.
 309 – 379 AD).
-Apparently, the king ordered the construction of a fortress in this area to prevent the invasion of Deilamites , and the foundation of the city was gradually laid according to this order.
+Apparently, the king ordered the construction of a fortress in this area to prevent the invasion of , and the foundation of the city was gradually laid according to this order.
 Some historians believe that the name Qazvin comes from the word Kashvin meaning border, and some orientalists also believe that the word Qazvin is derived from the name of a tribe called Caspians, a group living in the west of the Caspian Sea.
-Qazvin prospered under the Seljuk rulers, who erected many fine buildings in whole Iran.
+Qazvin prospered under the , who erected many fine buildings in whole Iran.
 Much later during the second Safavid king, Tahmasb I (r.
-1524–76), the capital of Iran was transfered to Qazvin from Tabriz (1548).
+1524–76), the capital of Iran was transferred to Qazvin from Tabriz (1548).
 The city was officially chosen as the center of the Iranian government for 51 years, so it has an important cultural and historical value in the history of Iran.

 What is Qazvin famous for?

 Qazvin is famed for Persian carpets, and fie art such as Miniature paintings and calligraphy as well as its grapes and the delicious sweets called Baklava.
 Although a considerable sprinkling of sights can be found in Qazvin, but for most Western travelers Qazvin is known as a launch point for excursions to the famous Castle of the Assassins in marvelous Alamut Valley.
 There are many “First Ever”s in Qazvin such as the first street in Iran called Sepah Street that was built for the first time in Qazvin.
-Because of its beautiful caravanseraies, the famous bazaar, the old gates, the palaces and the museums, Qazvin is worth at least one full day visit.
+Because of its some of the most famous caravanseraies of Iran, one of the best bazaars in Iran, the old gates, the palaces and the museums, Qazvin is worth at least one full day visit.

 30 August every year, the day that King Tahmasb Safavid transferred the Iranian capital to Qazvin, is announced as the national day of Qazvin.
 The language of the people of this city is Persian with Qazvini accent.
 But Tati, Gilaki and Azeri languages are also spoken in this city.